Menu

 • Countercyclical behavior: in times of crisis, disputes and lawsuits often increase

 Especially in mixed portfolios, litigation funding has a risk-stabilizing effect.
+We observed this particularly clearly during recent market stress phases, when case timelines, court schedules, and settlement negotiations continued largely unaffected by equity or bond market volatility.
 Investors who already hold ETFs or individual stocks can reduce overall portfolio risk by adding legally driven investments — without sacrificing return potential.

 How litigation funding compares to volatile stock markets is highlighted in our AEQUIFIN blog post: